-- All incoming students are expected to take the 1 credit course 'Introduction to Graduate Research' (AGRY 601/ AGRY 598-042) during their first semester.
-For information contact Holly McIntire. - Select your courses for each semester in collaboration with your advisor and in accordance with your 'Plan of Study' - If needed, select your courses to fulfill your 'Supplement to Ph.D.
-Plan of Study' (if Ph.D. student) - When registering for your second semester you will need to bring the completion documentation for the webcert training for 'Equal Access/Equal Opportunity Harassment and Discrimination: Prevention and Response' and the CITI training for 'Responsible Conduct of Research' - All students must sign up for at least one credit hour of Research (AGRY 69800 or AGRY 69900) with expected outcomes of the Research credit hour documented on a 'Research Registration Form' that Patti sends you by email.
-This form requires both your and your advisor's signatures. - Bring the completed 'Research Registration Form' form to Patti in the Graduate Program Office and she will add the requisite research credit hours to your registration and provide the registration PIN. - You are responsible for registration any classes (not research credit hours) through myPurdue using the PIN. - If you are late registering, you will need to fill out a Form 23 (printed on-line or received from Patti) and take it to the Registrar's office. - To register for regular graduation candidacy as well as courses, Patti submits the Candidacy registration as well as research credit hours. - To register for only graduation candidacy (no coursework), you must fill out a form 23 to register for CAND 99200 (Degree Only) or CAND 99300 and take the form to the Graduate School (YONG 178, not the Registrar).
-For more details see section on 'Declaring Candidacy' below.
+- Select your courses for each semester in collaboration with your advisor and in accordance with your 'Plan of Study' - If needed, select your courses to fulfill your 'Science and Mathematics Prerequisites for PhD Program' (if Ph.D. student) - All M.S.
+Thesis and Ph.D.
+Dissertation students must register up for at least one credit hour of Research (AGRY 69800 or AGRY 69900) with expected outcomes of the Research credit hour documented on a 'Research Registration Form' that the Graduate Program Coordinator sends you by email.
+This form requires both your and your advisor's signatures. - Bring the completed 'Research Registration Form' form to the Graduate Program Coordinator in the Graduate Program Office and she will add the requisite research credit hours to your registration and provide the registration PIN. - You are responsible for registering for all classes (excepting Research credit hours discussed above) through myPurdue using the PIN. - If you are late registering, you will need to fill out a Form 23 (printed on-line or received from the Graduate Program Coordinator) and take it to the Registrar's office. - To register for regular graduation candidacy as well as courses, the Graduate Program Coordinator submits the Candidacy registration as well as research credit hours.